apache/spark/IMAGES.rst

 The image is primarily optimised for size of the final image, but also for speed of rebuilds - the 'airflow-build-image' segment uses the same technique as the CI builds for pre-installing PIP dependencies.
-It first pre-installs them from the right github branch and only after that final airflow installation is done from either local sources or remote location (PIP or github repository).
+It first pre-installs them from the right GitHub branch and only after that final airflow installation is done from either local sources or remote location (PIP or GitHub repository).

 Customizing the image
 .....................